Dark HorseThe play of tones establishes a subtle field of spaces that expand and contract, creating moments of generosity and intimacy.

 Fifty FiftyPartly inspired by the original 1950s home, partly by the modernist Case Study houses of the same decade.
 1950s meets 1950s.
 About half of each.
 We’re talking fifty-fifty vision.
 That’s sharp.

 The KiteInside and out, the roof rests like a canopy.
 Sky and foliage are ever-present.
 Light filters in from all sides marking the passage of a day, while overhead, triangles beget triangles, folding and multiplying against the sky like barely tethered kites.

-The SummitA curved wall of glass emulates the roof form, bending inwards to create a more generous side garden.
+The SummitA curved wall of glass emulates the roof form, bending inwards to create a side courtyard.
 With glass and garden on all sides, the house is awash with natural light.

 The Summit, grounded and lofty.

 Park LifeCurious neighbours slow their cars.
 From between the trees across a vast nature strip, a fence-like shed with a cyclops eye peers back at them.
 ‘Whose world is this?’ they ask.

 RMIT City CampusWithin this environment of high spatial drama, terraced seating and planting establish inviting human-scaled amphitheatres.

 hung so low that we

 (well it once hung

 Among Buildings, between the physical and imaginative realms